danielleberre/satpractitionermanisfesto/README.md

 It is expected that experimental results, about benchmarks or solvers, include state-of-the-art systems highlighted during recent competitive events.
 The comparison could also include reference systems (widely used systems which might no longer be considered state of the art).

+It is also useful to choose the experimental setup in such a way that a comparison with other published data is easy.
+One could use similar hardware, corresponding time limits, if necessary provide scaling factors, or at least run reference solvers too.
+For instance if the authors chose to run the benchmark from a certain competition, then the evaluation will be more instructive if results for another solver winning or at least participating in that competition are also provided, unless of course, the time-limit and the hardware setup are directly comparable.

 In order to better understand the contribution to the state of the art, and since competition results provide a large resource of independent experiments, if the benchmark suite from year X is used, then it is advisable to include a comparison to top performing solvers for all the years since (including) X.